A fibration theorem for collapsing sequences of Alexandrov spaces: Modification of Perelman's fibration theorem

 for any $j\neq i$.
-Let $q_i^\pm\in U$ near $p$ be such that $(q_i^\pm)'_p$ is close to $\xi_i^\pm$.
+Choose $q_i^\pm\in U$ near $p$ such that $(q_i^\pm)'_p$ is sufficiently close to $\xi_i^\pm$.
 We show the inequalities \eqref{eq:open} by the induction on $j$.
 Here is an outline.
-Fix $j$ and suppose that \eqref{eq:open} holds for $j'<j$.
-Then, by the definition of $g_j$, the inequality \eqref{eq:open} for $j$ with $f_j$ replaced by $g_j$ holds.
+Fix $j$ and suppose that \eqref{eq:open} hold for $j'<j$.
+Then, by the definition of $g_j$ (see Definition \ref{dfn:nc}(1)), the inequality \eqref{eq:open} for $j$ with $f_j$ replaced by $g_j$ holds.
 Together with the inequality \eqref{eq:nc}, this implies \eqref{eq:open} for $j$.
 Let us demonstrate this in the case where $k=3$, $i=2$ and the sign is $+$.
-Set $\xi:=\xi_2^+$ and $q:=q_2^+$.
+Put $\xi:=\xi_2^+$ and $q:=q_2^+$.
 First,

 where $\varphi_{1\gamma}'$ denotes the right or left derivative of $\varphi_{1\gamma}$.
 Since $\varphi_{1\gamma}'\ge0$ and $|A_1'(p)\xi|=\pi/2$, we have